 In general each institution where research takes place should have an IRB review the project for human subjects implications.
 In some cases the review of the lead grantee institution's IRB can serve, so long as the principles inherent in the review, involving knowledgeable and diverse representation, are respected (see 45 CFR 690.107).

 Links to relevant sites:

-These interpretive notes have been prepared by NSF's Human Subjects Research Officer Kellina Craig-Henderson , email: email@example.com.
-These notes represent the personal opinion of the Human Subjects Research Officer and do not supersede the official documents referred to.
+These notes represent the personal opinion of the Human Subjects Research Officer, Jeffrey Mantz (email: email@example.com), and do not supersede the official documents referred to.
 Researchers with specific questions should contact their NSF program officer first, as the program officer is the lead actor in recommending actions about specific research projects.